 Unfortunately I can almost guarantee it will only be a small fraction of what you have been billed.
 There is no transparency and it’s fundamentally unfair for supply teachers, who have one of the toughest gigs in teaching.

-There needs to be an ethical alternative to agencies, an alternative driven by people with passion, with a goal of creating real and lasting change to keep school budgets in schools.
+SupplyWell was driven by the need for an ethical alternative to agencies, an alternative driven by people with passion, with a goal of creating real and lasting change to keep school budgets in schools.

 My role as pastoral lead meant that I spoke to supply teachers every day, and I realised that they were being paid very little for a very tricky job, often £60 a day before tax.
 A quick check with our business manager I discovered that invoices from traditional agencies lacked transparency, just a total invoice usually upwards of £200.
 Even with my maths skills I knew a £140 fee was pushing it.